zubair1811/CyberSecurityPractice_2022/BashScripting/bashnotes.md

  ```

  ```
- : "                <>sngle qoute can also be used hhsahdk shhhksad shdkhsdk
+ : "                <single qoute can also be used>
+ hhsahdk
+ shhhksad
+ shdkhsdk